-Headings to be covered Example Title "Public Body Name" Internal Audit Report on the EPWP Integrated Grant for the period ending 31 March 2022 Addressee The report must be addressed to the Accounting Officer of the Public Body and other key Heads of Sections (i.e. CFO, Project Manager and Audit Committee), with copies to the Department of Public Works and Infrastructure Accountability statement Indicating what the accountability of the varies parties are including Management and the Public Body Internal Audit
+Headings to be covered Example Title "Public Body Name" Internal Audit Report on the EPWP Integrated Grant for the period ending 31 March 2024 Addressee The report must be addressed to the Accounting Officer of the Public Body and other key Heads of Sections (i.e. CFO, Project Manager and Audit Committee), with copies to the DPWI Accountability statement Indicating what the accountability of the varies parties are including Management and the Public Body Internal Audit Scope The audit procedures performed must be described Audit findings Any non-compliance, weaknesses in controls, inaccurate and incomplete information reported with an indication of the effect/impact, recommendations and management comments.
+Extrapolation of errors Based on errors find in information reported the error extrapolated over the population if relevant Repeat findings Significant risks identified Other matters for attention

-Headings to be covered Example

-Scope The audit procedures performed must be described

-Audit findings Any non-compliance, weaknesses in controls, inaccurate and incomplete information reported with an indication of the effect/impact, recommendations and management comments.

-Extrapolation of errors Based on errors find in information reported the error extrapolated over the population if relevant

-Repeat findings

-Significant risks identified

-Other matters for attention

-Conclusion

-Sign-off report Report to be signed off by Chief Internal Auditor indicating the date of sign-off